jhogan/core/STYLE.md

 ### Tags
 \#naming #variables

+<a id="writing-property-methods"></a>
 15. Writing @property methods
 ---------------------------

 ### Rule
 Property methods

+* should be decorated with @property
-    * should not be abbreviate unless it is a common abbreviation (such as `.sql` for an SQL representation of an object).
+* should not be abbreviate unless it is a common abbreviation (such as `.sql` for an SQL representation of an object)
-    * should be all lowercase,
+* should be all lowercase
 * should not include prefixes such as 'get' and 'set'
 * should be composed of a single word if humanly possible
 * should be implemented using the @property decorator

-The setter property use `v` as the value parameter:
+The setter property should use `v` as the value parameter

+### Example

     @property
     def size(self):